BlobEmoji/pokeblob-js/README.rst

    npm install

-After all the dependencies install, you will be prompted for your bots token.
-Simply paste that into the console, and hit enter.
-The setup script will write the config for you.
-After the config is written, you need to then launch the bot with docker-compose.
+While docker-compose installs all of the dependencies itself, you do need to install them yourself to run the setup script, which writes the config for you.
+After the first install of deps, if you ever rebuild the container, docker-compose can handle that, once the config is written, it stays.

 .. code-block:: sh